gg56-dev/MSOT/README.md

 - [x] Upgradeable contracts - Implemented through UUPS upgradeable proxy pattern (OpenZeppelin Standard)

-- [x] SOT NFT (ERC721 Token) - Including the NFT's metadata implementation (both through IPFS and Cloud)

 - [x] MSOT (ERC20 Token)

 - [x] Scripts for deployment of contracts

 - [x] Scripts for upgradation of contracts

-- [x] Script for minting a new token in a deployed instance

-- [x] Scripts for uploading NFT's images and metadata files on IPFS

 - [x] Unit and Integration Tests